Native American language Native American culture Native Americans books

 When they are used in a sentence, Mayan numbers take different forms depending on whether they are referring to objects, animals, people, etc. For example, "one butterfly" is juntuul pepem, but "one rock" is jump'eel tunich.
 The forms given on this page are the "counting" form, such as a child would give if you asked him or her to count to five.

 Back to American Indian Words

-American Indian tribes Cayuga tribe The Yurok Indians Ataniel fiction Indian poems
+Indian poems Cayuga tribe The Yurok Ataniel fiction Wisconsin reservations

 Would you like to help support our organization's work with endangered American Indian languages?